The Thames was vital to London's growth well into the 19th century and was crowded with boats and ships of all sizes.

 The origins of the Woolwich ferry can be traced back to the 14th century when residents had the right to operate a ferry between Woolwich on the north shore of the Thames and Warren Lane on the south.
 The earliest references to the ferry can be found in state papers of 1308 when William de Wicton, the waterman who ran the service, sold his business and house for £10.

 As the city of London expanded, the transportation of goods and supplies became a challenge.
 In 1811 The Woolwich Ferry Company established a ferry crossing, but this service stopped operating in 1844 when the company dissolved.

 In 1963, the original paddle steamer ferries were replaced by new diesel engine vessels, and today the three ferries continue to play an important part in east London life.
-The ferries and their associated infrastructure are owned by Transport for London and operated by Briggs Marine and Environmental Services.
+The ferries and their associated infrastructure are owned by TfL and operated by Briggs Marine and Environmental Services.